microsoft/aitour26-BRK443-efficient-model-customization-with-microsoft-foundry/docs/index.md

 1. Describe what model customization is, and the different techniques involved
 1. Describe why fine-tuning matters, how it works, and when it is most applicable
-1. Describe the different fine-tuning options in Azure AI Foundry
+1. Describe the different fine-tuning options in Microsoft Foundry
 1. Use the Distillation technique to optimize costs with comparable accuracy
 1. Use the RAFT technique to improve precision with hybrid RAG & Fine-Tuning
-1. Build and optimize your AI application seamlessly, with Azure AI Foundry
+1. Build and optimize your AI application seamlessly, with Microsoft Foundry

 ## Technologies Used

-1. [Azure AI Foundry](https://learn.microsoft.com/azure/ai-foundry/what-is-azure-ai-foundry) - the unified Azure platform-as-a-service for enterprise AI.
+1. [Microsoft Foundry](https://learn.microsoft.com/azure/ai-foundry/what-is-azure-ai-foundry) - the unified Azure platform-as-a-service for enterprise AI.
-1. [Azure OpenAI Service](https://learn.microsoft.com/azure/ai-foundry/openai/overview/) - provide API access to OpenAI models in Azure AI Foundry
+1. [Azure OpenAI Service](https://learn.microsoft.com/azure/ai-foundry/openai/overview/) - provide API access to OpenAI models in Microsoft Foundry
 1. [Stored Completions & Distillation](https://learn.microsoft.com/azure/ai-foundry/openai/how-to/stored-completions#distillation) - fine-tuning to achieve model (size) compression
 1. [Reinforcement Fine-Tuning](https://learn.microsoft.com/azure/ai-foundry/openai/how-to/reinforcement-fine-tuning) - fine-tuning reasoning models with rewards-based approach
 1. [RAFT (Retrieval Augmented Fine-Tuning)](https://github.com/Azure-Samples/azureai-foundry-finetuning-raft) - Hybrid RAG+Fine-Tuning to improve precision